 Financial Aid Eligibility:

 About the Program

 The School of Biomedical Sciences and Professional Studies offers the Interdisciplinary Health Sciences (IHS) certificate program.
 IHS is designed to provide students an opportunity to learn about the many professional venues through which medicine is practiced and health care delivered in this country, while taking graduate electives in a variety of medical and health related-sciences.
 Through rigorous coursework, students will be able to prepare for a broad spectrum of professional opportunities within the health sciences.

-Students take 12.0-18.0 credits per semester for a minimum of 24.0 total credits, working with an advisor to select the courses that best suit their career goals.
-For those students wishing to pursue medical school, an MCAT preparatory course is offered during the spring semester through the program as an optional course.
+Students take 12.0-18.0 credits per semester for a minimum of 24.0 total credits, working with the program director to select the courses that best suit their career goals.
+For those students wishing to pursue medical school, an optional MCAT preparatory course is offered during the spring semester through the program.